entechlog/dbt-snow-mask/README.md

 * `use_common_masking_policy_db` (optional): Flag to enable the usage of a common db/schema for all masking policies.
 Valid values are “True” OR "False"
 * `common_masking_policy_db` (optional): The database name for creating masking policies
 * `common_masking_policy_schema` (optional): The schema name for creating masking policies
+* `create_masking_policy_schema` (optional): Valid values are “True” OR "False".
+The default value is “True”.
+When set to "False", helps to avoid creating schema if the dbt role does not have access to create schema

 **Example** : var block in dbt_project.yml to enable using a common masking policy database
 ```yaml